jaxishah/UI_Automation_Test/README.md

-Note: All the points are completed mentioned in the Task.
-In CI/CD,
+Note: All the tasks outlined have been completed.